 The public parts of the building are fully accessible; there are two toilets for the disabled.
 The towpath is built to Access for All standards.

-We run boat trips every Saturday from April to October departing from the Hub, plus Wednesdays in the Derbyshire school holidays.
+We run boat trips every Saturday from 13th April to the end of September departing from the Hub, plus Wednesdays in the Derbyshire school holidays.
 Click here for details.